Skip to content

 Generate JwtToken

-In the controller, you can use the IJwtProvider interface to generate JwtToken as shown below:
+In an endpoint, you can use the IJwtProvider interface to generate a JwtToken:

 {